laki5000/skeletonSpringBoot/README.md

 ## Project Description

 Skeleton Spring Boot is a starter project designed to help you quickly set up a new Spring Boot application.
-It includes a basic CRUD (Create, Read, Update, Delete) functionality and various useful dependencies to save you time from setting up from scratch.
+It includes basic CRUD (Create, Read, Update, Delete) functionality and various useful dependencies to save you time from setting up from scratch.

+The project also contains global exception handling with custom exceptions, a base repository interface for flexible data access, and a message service to support internationalization (i18n).
 ## Installation

 ### Prerequisites